muammar/mkchromecast/README.md

 ![Image of
 working menu](https://raw.githubusercontent.com/muammar/mkchromecast/master/images/screenshot.png)

-You can pass the options when using ffmpeg as backend.
-I am still working on improving the menu.
+**Note**:You can pass the options when using ffmpeg as backend and adding `-t` to launch the system tray.
+I am still working on improving all of this.

 ### TODO

+* Check all codecs used with ffmpeg, quality, and stability.
 * Verify all exceptions when menubar fails.
 * Check that the index of the cast selected is correctly passed in the system tray.
 * Generate a standalone Mac OS X application.
+* Video?.

 ### Contribute